stanfordnlp/spinn/README.md

+*NOTE:* This codebase is under active development.
+To exactly reproduce the experiments published in ACL 2016, use [this release][7].

 # Stack-augmented Parser-Interpreter Neural Network

 This repository contains the source code described in our paper [A Fast Unified Model for Sentence Parsing and Understanding][1].
 There are three separate implementations available: